Signature Litigation LLP

 Jérémie Fierville

-Jérémie is a highly experienced litigator, specialising in complex corporate and financial disputes.
-Jérémie’s practice focuses on shareholders, governance and M&A disputes, as well as general commercial and civil litigation.
-Having practised in both Paris and London, Jérémie acts for a broad range of French and international companies.
-He represents his clients in strategic pre-litigations and litigations, as well as mediation proceedings.
+Jérémie is a Partner at Signature Litigation’s Paris office specialising in complex, financial and commercial litigation.
+Jérémie’s practice is primarily focused on M&A litigation, shareholder disputes and corporate governance matters.
+Having practised in both Paris and London, Jérémie advises a broad range of French and international companies.
+He represents clients across all stages of a dispute, from pre-litigation strategic advice, litigation, arbitration and mediation.
 Jérémie has also lectured for several years at Paris Panthéon-Assas University, where he teaches courses relating to mediation, corporate law and complex dispute resolution clauses.
 He has authored numerous publications including Corporate Internal Investigations, An International Guide (Oxford University Press), and Swap Contracts and Insolvency Law (Cahiers de droit de l’entreprise).
-He has interviewed on various topics, including Private Equity-related issues, Mediation and ESG-related disputes.
-He regularly organises events on cutting edge legal topics, including General Meetings of Listed Companies and Shareholder Democracy, Financing of the Defence Sector, Duty of Vigilance, International Arbitration and Blocking Statutes, Enforcement of Arbitration Awards through Seizure by Garnishment, The Hague Rules on Business and Human Rights Arbitration, and New Developments in Space Law.
+He has often interviewed on various topics, including Mediation, Corporate Governance and Geopolitics, ESG-related disputes and Private Equity-related issues.
+He regularly organises events on cutting edge legal topics, including the Impact of Geopolitics on General Meetings of Listed Companies, Shareholder Dialogue, International Arbitration and Blocking Statutes, The Hague Rules on Business and Human Rights Arbitration.

 Sylvie Gallage-Alwis